-5 Playground Resource To Enhance Outdoor Play and Learning for Non-Verbal Children
+5 Playground Resource To Support and Enhance Learning for Non-Verbal Children

 Communication is an essential human need - just because a person can’t speak, it doesn’t mean that they don’t have something to say.